Sister Peggy S. Worthen shares the dangers of being too quick to judge and how the Spirit can help us overcome this habit.

 Elder Ballard offers timely and loving answers to tough questions about topics such as perfectionism, education, pornography, and the needs of LGBTQ saints.

-I pray that we will all be a little more fair in our measurements of ourselves and a little more patient in our measurements of others.
-As we hone our measurement skills, we will be more like our Savior, and we will be more effective instruments in His hands.
+C. Shane Reese invites us all to be more fair in our measurements of ourselves and a little more patient in our measurements of others.

 There are some types of judgement we must never pass, and some we must pass.
 Dallin H. Oaks offers principles for making righteous judgements.

 Jesus taught about loss, sin, and restoration through parables.
 People who judge or condemn others for their sins have their own sins recalled to them.

 We are sometimes so caught up in unimportant things that we omit the weightier matters of the gospel: righteous judgment, mercy, and faith.

 Through repentance, we can escape the bondage of sin and be borne on eagles' wings to eternal freedom and gain mercy from the Lord.